 Considering whether the person seeking the injunction has disclosed all material facts, whether or not the facts are in their favour?
-If not, then the application is procedurally flawed.
+If not, then the application has a procedural flaw.
 This is a route of attack.

 If no notice was given to the defendant of the injunction application and the application was successful then the defendant will have to apply to have the injunction set aside.
 The court will fix the date at the ex parte hearing.

-We handle applications for set aside.
+We handle applications to set aside injunctions.
 If set aside, then the claimant will be required to satisfy its duty to compensate the defendant for loss during the period in which the injunction was in force.

 In understanding that applying for or defending an injunction application is high risk and high cost, you’ll want to ensure you have experienced and savvy solicitors on your side who are specialists in injunctions.
 We meet all these criteria so please do get in touch.